 Selective Sensitivity and Other Modern Constructs.

-By day, Donna A. Lewis is an attorney in Washington DC with the Department of Homeland Security.
+By day, Donna A. Lewis is an attorney in Washington DC.
 At all other times, Donna is a writer and humorist.

 Q: Are you a lawyer who's a writer or a writer who's a lawyer or some other variation?

 A: I think I'm really a writer who's a lawyer.
 If I won the lottery (or if I had been born into money), I'd be writing full-time.
 Although....I'm probably also a lawyer who's a writer because even if I were writing full-time, I'm sure I would be doing a lot of advocacy, volunteer or otherwise.

 Q: When did you realize you wanted to pursue a law degree?

 A: I struggled with the decision of law school for years.
 Law school seemed like such a 'duh' given my interests and skills.
 But I was worried about not choosing a more writer-friendly career like teaching at a university.
 But law won in the end and I just decided I'd keep writing as much as I could.

 Q: When did you realize you wanted to pursue a career in writing?

 A: I always wanted to be a writer.
 Always.
 I remember spending hours writing essays and book reports in school and reading them to anyone who would listen.
 As I entered my 20's and then my 30's and 40's, I began to pray harder and harder that I'd have more time and opportunities for writing as I got older.
 Sure enough, I do.